Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Carpet cleaning comparison

-Let’s now move over to how the V8 and V11 did at cleaning carpets.
+Let’s now move on to how the V8 and V11 performed in cleaning carpets.

 The V11 is better at both surface and deep cleaning.
-And the difference in airflow is seen in the latter, where the V11 could pick up an absurd 114%.
+The difference in airflow is evident in the latter, where the V11 can achieve an impressive 114% increase.

 Of all the cord-free vacuums I’ve tested, this is the only one capable of cleaning embedded dirt.

-Even in the auto setting, the V11 still picked up 99.97% – higher than the V8 at max.
+Even in the auto setting, the V11 still achieved 99.97% – higher than the V8 at its maximum setting.

 The choice is evident between these vacuums, regardless of the price variance.